Insights on the current semi-leptonic $B$-decay discrepancies -- and how $B_s \to \mu^+ \mu^- \gamma$ can help

-While the $\delta C_9^{u(e,\mu)}$ shift just discussed has to be corroborated by further data (e.g. updates in the channels of Refs.~\cite{LHCb:2014cxe,LHCb:2016ykl}), it leaves a testable imprint already.
+\Subsection{The SMEFT-induced connection between $b \to s$ and $b \to c$ anomalies: an update} While the $\delta C_9^{u(e,\mu)}$ shift just discussed has to be corroborated by further data (e.g. updates in the channels of Refs.~\cite{LHCb:2014cxe,LHCb:2016ykl}), it leaves a testable imprint already.
 In fact, quite generally a universal $\delta C_9$\footnote{ We do not use $\delta C_9^{\uemu}$ to denote such shift, because the considerations in these paragraphs generally apply to a $\delta C_9$ shift common to all three leptonic generations.
 As a rule, when ``universal'' is used textually rather than as $^{\uemu}$, we mean that it applies to all three generations.} tends to correlate with effects in {\em charged-current} semi-leptonic transitions, in particular $b \to c \ell^- \bar \nu$.
 This mechanism is to be expected as consequence of the inescapable RG running between the scale of the new dynamics and the $b$ scale, to the extent that the new dynamics is sizeably above the EW symmetry-breaking threshold.